-Augmented Reality in a Contact Lens The human eye is a perceptual powerhouse.
-It can see millions of colors, adjust easily to shifting light conditions, and transmit information to the brain at a rate exceeding that of a high-speed Internet connection.
-But why stop there?
 Finding your face anywhere on the internet It was perhaps inevitable that, in the week following Eric Schmidt's comments to the Wall Street Journal, a new piece of technology would arrive that would further emphasise the dangers of placing your entire life online.
 With Facebook having handily announced the launch of 'Places' in the US towards the end of last week; now a new application has emerged that scans your face, then the internet, to find every image of you available online.
 As the Daily Mail explains: As with last week's wrangles, ultimately we have to take a degree of personal responsibility for our online identities and how much we place on the internet.
-Nevertheless, the people who will be most affected by software such as this, so our only advice is to work out how to heighten your privacy settings, educate your children and don't put anything on the internet you wouldn't show to your boss (or perhaps your Grandmother)!
+It is always dangerous calling for regulation with cases such as this, so our only advice is to work out how to heighten your privacy settings, educate your children and don't put anything on the internet you wouldn't show to your boss (or perhaps your Grandmother)!
 By Dylan Sharpe